The Danger of Denial in Substance Abuse

 Depending on the substance that is abused and the individual, the exact problem and risks involved will vary.
 In some cases, denial can result in violent behavior toward loved ones, medical professionals or others involved in the treatment process.

-According to the USDA, addiction can result in the development of blinders.
-The blinders prevent a loved one from recognizing that there is a problem because they feel that it is possible to give up the substance at any time that they wish.
+Addiction can result in the development of blinders.
+These blinders prevent a loved one from recognizing that there is a problem because they feel that it is possible to give up the substance at any time that they wish.
 Although that natural defense against treatment may seem logical, it is only delaying treatment.

 Denial is normal when a loved one is abusing drugs or alcohol.
 It is important to get beyond denial so that treatment is possible and will work.